GoldenFalconn/GoldenFalconn/README.md

-🌟 Swati Singh — AI/ML Enthusiast | Full-Stack Developer | Data Dreamer
+Swati Singh — AI/ML Enthusiast | Full-Stack Developer | Data Dreamer

-💬 “Machines learn from data — I learn from curiosity.”
+Debugging life one line at a time!

 Hi there 👋

-I’m Swati, an AI/ML-driven full-stack developer who loves building intelligent apps — where models meet modern UI.
+I’m Swati, an AI/ML engineer focused on building and deploying models that make data come alive.
-I turn data into insight, and ideas into interactive experiences.

-🚀 Debugging life one line (and one neural net) at a time.
+From pixels to predictions — I craft intelligence from information.

 🧠 What I’m Into